Our History

 External lease period

-During an external lease, further abatement notices occurred and the farm’s operating systems were not where they needed to be.
+During an external lease, further abatement notices occurred and the farm’s effluent systems were severely damaged.

 Control, context and responsibility